gregor-torrence/kagemusha/readme.md

 1. Clone this repository and `cd` to the root of the checkout
 1. Run `./gradlew clean test jar`.
 This will create the executable `build/lib/kagemusha.jar`.
 1. Copy the jar to where you would like to use it, or simply reference its full path when invoking java.
-Note that this is a "fat jar" that contains both the application and its dependencies.
+Note that this is a "fat jar" that contains the application and all of its dependencies.

 ### Usage ###